 The EUSAR Youth Council also cooperates with EUSAIR Presidency on all questions related to youth and on issues of common interest to the Presidency and the Youth Council.

-Regarding the topics discussed in the EUSAIR Youth Council, they could be part of two principal areas of work: 1. working on individual thematic topics falling under the EUSAIR Pillars 2. youth-specific topics of EUSAIR, collaborating with the newly established Social Pillar and its youth priorities (ex.
+Regarding the topics discussed in the EUSAIR Youth Council, they could be part of two principal areas of work: 1. working on individual thematic topics falling under the EUSAIR Pillars, including the horizontal and cross-cutting topics, 2. youth-specific topics of EUSAIR, collaborating with the newly established Social Pillar and its youth priorities (ex.
 Brain drain).

 The members of the EUSAIR Youth Council will play an active role in communicating, orienting and implementing EUSAIR.
 The EYC members will be promoting the Strategy in their respective participating countries, collecting youth views and perspectives, and consequently, providing insights to the Youth Council.